Skip to Site Header Skip to Main Content Skip to Footer

 Deep sleep is also associated with cognitive performance.
 Having a sluggish brain is a sign you're not getting enough.
 It's also tied to memory reconciliation.
 During the day, you don't organize your memories—this takes place at night while you sleep.

-Learn More: Discover the numerous benefits of maintaining a consistent sleep schedule and learn how it can significantly enhance your overall health and well-being.
+Learn More: Discover the numerous benefits of maintaining a consistent sleep schedule and learn how it can significantly enhance your health and well-being.

 Think about your memories as files on a desk.
 Getting enough deep sleep allows you to determine what memories are important and which aren't, effectively "clearing" your desk overnight.
 Obtaining deep sleep significantly affects both your short-term and long-term memory, which explains why lack of sleep has been associated with Alzheimer's disease.
 [7]